lightning/bolts/07-routing-gossip.md

     - MAY fail the channel.
   - if it has sent AND received a valid `announcement_signatures` message:
     - SHOULD queue the `channel_announcement` message for its peers.

+#### Rationale

+The `short_channel_id` human readable format is designed so that double-clicking or double-tapping it will select the entire ID on most systems.
+Humans prefer decimal when reading numbers, so the ID components are written in decimal.
+The small letter `x` is used since on most fonts, the `x` is visibly smaller than decimal digits, making it easy to visibly group each component of the ID.

 ## The `channel_announcement` Message